 If you’re not convinced that jumping rope can get you the fitness results that you want or if you’re not convinced that this tool belongs in your training arsenal in some capacity…

-Then I think you need to scroll up and read it again. 🙂
+Then perhaps you need to scroll up and read it again.

-Now you tell me – what is the one benefit that stands out most to YOU?
+Now tell us– what is the one benefit that stands out most to YOU?
 Leave your response in the comments below.